 Stakeholder Meetings

-Topic: ARPA HCBS Plan Submission
+Topic: ARP HCBS Plan Submission

 Topic: Introduction of HCBS Funding Opportunity

-ARPA HCBS Spending Plan
+ARP HCBS Spending Plan

 SAMHSA Block Grants to Address Addiction, Mental Health Crisis

-ARPA also allocated additional SAMHSA Mental Health Block Grant (MHBG) and Substance Abuse Block Grant funding of a total of $71 million to Arizona.
+ARP also allocated additional SAMHSA Mental Health Block Grant (MHBG) and Substance Abuse Block Grant funding of a total of $71 million to Arizona.
 SAMHSA encourages states to consider a focus on support of a behavioral health crisis continuum.

 See “Recent Award Decisions” on the Grants web page for the status of decisions.

-ARPA MHBG/SABG Spending Plan
+ARP MHBG/SABG Spending Plan

 Stakeholder Meetings